Kolkata Businessman Arrested In Money Laundering Investigation

-A Kolkata businessman has been arrested by the Enforcement Directorate as part of a money laundering investigation linked to a criminal syndicate, raising concerns about financial crime in West Bengal.
+A Kolkata businessman has been arrested by the Enforcement Directorate as part of a money laundering investigation involving a criminal syndicate and a Kolkata police official.

 Key Points

-- The Enforcement Directorate (ED) arrested a Kolkata businessman, Kamdar, in connection with a money laundering probe.
+- The Enforcement Directorate (ED) arrested Jay Kamdar, a Kolkata businessman, in connection with a money laundering investigation.

 - Searches were conducted against Kamdar and Kolkata Police Deputy Commissioner Shantanu Sinha Biswas.

-- The money laundering case is linked to an alleged criminal syndicate in West Bengal involving Biswajit Podder.
+- The money laundering probe is linked to an alleged criminal syndicate led by Biswajit Podder.

 - The ED previously seized Rs 1.47 crore in cash, gold jewellery, and a revolver during earlier searches related to the case.

-- The investigation stems from a Kolkata Police FIR against Biswajit Podder for alleged rioting, attempted murder, and criminal conspiracy.
+- Biswajit Podder is wanted by the police for alleged involvement in rioting, attempted murder, and criminal conspiracy.

-The Enforcement Directorate on Sunday arrested a Kolkata-based businessman after it conducted searches against him and Kolkata Police Deputy Commissioner Shantanu Sinha Biswas as part of a money laundering probe against an alleged criminal-linked syndicate in the poll-bound state, officials said.
+The Enforcement Directorate on Sunday arrested a Kolkata-based businessman after conducting searches against him and Kolkata Police Deputy Commissioner Shantanu Sinha Biswas as part of a money laundering probe against an alleged criminal-linked syndicate in the poll-bound state, officials said.

 The day began with the ED searching the premises of Kamdar and Biswas, including the latter's residence in the Ballygunge area of Kolkata.